Honey-Combs/currency-converter/README.md

 # currency-converter

-`npm start`
+## usage

+`npm install` Use this command to install the necessary packages.

-Runs the app in the development mode.\
+`npm start` Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-`npm run build`

-Builds the app for production.
+`npm run build` Builds the app for production.